zeromq/zproject/README.md

 <A name="toc2-270" title="Generate build environment in your project" />
 ## Generate build environment in your project

-Copy the `project.xml` and `generate.sh` to your project or an empty directory and adjust the values accordingly.
+Copy the `project.xml`, `license.xml` and `generate.sh` to your project or an empty directory and adjust the values accordingly.

 Run `./generate.sh`